BINDERBREW

 BinderBrew vs Archidekt for Commander deckbuilding

 Archidekt is strong for visual deck editing and collection organization.
-BinderBrew focuses on generating a playable Commander starting shell from your actual binder.
+BinderBrew is a collection-first generator that turns your actual binder into a playable Commander starting shell.

 Where Archidekt is strong